akuefler/akuefler.github.io/fovea_documentation.md

 Layers currently support four different kinds: 'data', 'text', 'patch' and 'obj'.
 Each one has a corresponding plotter2D method for adding artist specifications to the list of instructions that is the layer structure.

 _addData_
 Accepts a pair of sequences in [x, y] format (@param data), which are eventually converted into a matplotlib.lines.line2D in _buildLayer_ with a call to mpl's _plot()_ function.
 Given three numeric sequences [x, y, z] for @param data, _addData_ will create 3-dimensional data, but the 'projection' type of the axes must be set to '3d' in the call to plotter.arrangeFig for 3d plotting to work.
 A mpl.collections.LineCollection object can also be provided for @param data, in which case, _buildLayer_ will add an artist to the axes with .add_collection.

-Add data is also unique in that calling this method will create a PyDSTool Trajectory object that underlies the data added.
+_addData_ is also unique in that calling this method will create a PyDSTool Trajectory object that underlies the data added.
 The internal method _.\_updateTraj()_ called by _addData()_ will convert @param trajs (a PyDSTool Pointset given to _addData_) into a Trajectory stored as a value in the .trajs field of the given layer's struct.
 If @param trajs is None, a traj is created with the PyDSTool method _numeric\_to\_traj_ from @param data.
 Trajs allow the snap callback (ISSUE: link?) to locate a point on the data.

 _addText_
 Takes a string for @param text to be displayed at [x, y] coordinates @param data.
 The text will eventually be created on the given axes with a call to mpl's _.text()_ method.
 If @param use\_axis\_coords is True, the [x, y] position is treated as a fraction of the length of the x and y limits of the axes (i.e., @param data = [0.5, 0.5] will produce place the text in the center of the axes, [1, 0] in its bottom-right corner, [1, 1] in its top-right, etc.').
 If use\_axis\_coords is false, the position of the text is simply at that position on the axes (so if you want to label a data point with a bit of text, they can have the same values for lay.data.data).

 _addPatch_